nevanscott/fewd19/homework/_posts/2013-10-07-about-me-markup.md

 **[Check out this example]({{ site.baseurl }}/projects/wendy_bite_markup/)** that we'll be working on next week, and you'll get the idea.

-When you are finished, make a `.zip` of your project folder and upload it to the "dropbox" for the assignment on Schoology.
+When you are finished, make a `.zip` of your project folder and upload it to the "Dropbox" for the assignment on Schoology.
 (Not to be confused with the Dropbox file sharing service.)

 Links
 -----